igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/base_modifications.md

 two technologies comparable.

 Default colors for common modifications are show below.
-The colors are user settable on the `Base Mods` tab of the user preferences window.
+The colors are user settable on the **Base Mods** tab of the _View > Preferences_ window.
 Additionally, color representing the unmodified base can be set and customized for each canonical base (A,C,T, and G).

 ![](../../img/basemods/mod_colors.png)